petermarkley/tollerus/docs/grammar_presets.md

 # Tollerus Grammar Presets

-Tollerus is a Laravel package that lets a user build, track, and browse a dictionary for their own conlang, or fictional language.
+Tollerus is a Laravel package that lets a user build, browse, and publish an online dictionary for their own conlang, or fictional language.
 As part of the Tollerus software, we offer grammar presets based on a selection of real-life languages or well-known conlangs.

 The existing grammar presets can be found in `resources/data/grammar_presets/`, and their localization files in `lang/[lang_code]/grammar_presets/`.
 These serve as examples to imitate when creating new presets.